 Activity-based metrics include:

 More leads doesn’t always mean better leads.
 Before working on increasing or reallocating activities, qualify the leads in your pipeline.
 Figure out if you’re having conversations with the right people.
 New leads entering the sales funnel is exciting, but proper lead qualification is the best way to avoid wasting valuable time.

-Once you know which metrics you and your teams should be monitoring, the next step is to collect the data you’ll visualize on your dashboards.
+Once you know which metrics you and your teams should be monitoring, the next step is to collect the data on your dashboards.

-This requires some auditing.
-Your organization is likely using several platforms for various tasks.
-Some may be integrated together, while others sit in silos.
+This requires some auditing of your sales analytics.
+Your organization may be using several platforms for various tasks.
+Some may be integrated, while others sit in silos.

-Before you can bring all this sales data into one place, you must first figure out where it’s being stored.
+Before you can bring all this sales data into one place, figure out where it’s being stored.
 This requires going up, down and across the chain:

-Instead of scrambling and trying to get information from these people, run workshops to communicate what you need from each stakeholder.
+Instead of scrambling and trying to get information from various teams and departments, run workshops to communicate what you need from each stakeholder.
 This may require three different sessions:

 When running your initial workshops, make sure everyone understands what you’re trying to achieve.